blakehempel/top50/README.md

 # Hempel Top 50 Quantitative Factor Investment Model

+**Hempel Top 50** is a is multi-factor investment algorithm that selects the best 50 securities in the S&P 500 using both fundamental data and a quantitative approach.
-**Hempel Top 50** is a python framework for analyzing Factor Investment Strategies.

-It was created in Q1 2023 by the quantitative developers at Hempel Wealth Management LLC, an investment advisory firm that has ceased operations.

-If you are seeking investment advice, I recommened talking to a CFP professional.
-This codebase has been made public for posterity's sake, for this research was possible because I stood on the shoulders of giants.
+The python framework also allows for analyzing other Factor Investment Strategies including Warren Buffett's, Bloomberg's MVP, Fama-French and the q-Factor model.
+The software was created in Q4-2022 and Q1-2023, before the age of AI assistants, by the quantitative developers at Hempel Wealth Management LLC, an investment advisory firm that has ceased operations.
+This codebase has been made public for the benefit of future generations; this research was only possible because of the shoulders of the academic giants of the past.

 ## Results